-Cr(VI)-based wash primers are corrosion inhibiting coatings of liquid consistency.
-These are applied most commonly to bare metal substrates (but also to substrates which have undergone prior surface treatment such as CCC or anodising) as a thin layer which etches the substrate and converts into solid, adherent and tough film that provides adhesion promotion.
+Cr(VI)-based bonding primers are corrosion inhibiting coatings of liquid consistency.
+These are applied most commonly to metal substrates which have undergone prior surface treatment, such as anodising, as a thin layer which converts into a solid, adherent, and tough film that provides adhesion promotion and active corrosion inhibition.
 Corrosion of metal surfaces can be influenced by a broad variety of factors, such as temperature, salinity of the environment, industrial environment, and component location.
 A&D products operate in highly challenging, extreme environments over extended timeframes.
 Due to these challenges, alongside engineering-based solutions, the A&D industry must use numerous high-performance mixtures which have passed through an extensive approval process to demonstrate their suitability for use.

 OEMs (as design owners), in particular, have responsibility for certification of alternatives and have conducted a full analysis of their requirements into the future, taking into account progress of research and development (R&D), testing, qualification, certification and industrialisation activities.
 Companies are at different stages in the implementation of alternatives.
 Obtaining such certification across hundreds of components is a time-consuming and costly process, given the strict testing regimes that must be adhered to achieve the qualification, validation and certification of components using an alternative.
 At the sectoral level, therefore, and to ensure the minimisation of supply chain disruption and associated business risks, a 12-year review period is requested.
 Business risks arise from the need for alternatives to be available and deployed across all components and suppliers to ensure continuity of manufacturing activities across the supply chain.
-A shorter period could cause uncertainty impacting on the functioning of the current market, given the complexity of supply chain relationships.
+A shorter period could cause uncertainty impacting the functioning of the current market, given the complexity of supply chain relationships.